OshFrosch/Vocabulary-Predictor/README.md

 * retrieving the Dataset and preparing data driven approaches
 * building a first general data independent pipeline to solve our subtasks

+We haven't started creating an approach for evaluating our pipeline.
+This is part of the upcomming work in January, now that we have an overview over our first baseline pipeline and it's components.

 ### Planning State and Future Planning